ignl/HappyReaction/README.md

 </Switch>
 ```

 After you do that and deploy your app you will be able to create a new Customer in GUI, edit it, delete it, and search for it by its name right away.
-You don't need to write any logic for that as it is all handled by BaseService and SearchForm and HappyForm react components.
+You don't need to write any logic for that as it is all handled by BaseService and SearchForm/HappyForm react components.
 Hopefully in the future all those steps will be automated.

 ## Supported field types
 In the previous example (```{label: "Name", field: "name", type: "String"}```) it was a string type customer name field.
 But HappyReaction supports and other field types.